SFPC/sfpc.github.io/religiousmath.md

 - Matt Jacobson is a statistician, recreational mathematician, and educator based in New York City.
 He hopes to make things that mesmerize and seduce his audience in unexpected ways and embrace that engagement to inspire others.

+- Kengchakaj Kengkarnka is a Fulbright scholar and award-winning, Bangkok-born, New York-based composer, pianist, creative musician, whose work embeds African-American derived music infused with aesthetic of Thai music.

+Special thanks to session advisor Lauren Gardner for essential help in getting this event going!
+- Lauren is a New York City–based product manager, community builder and artist.
+She is the co-owner of the art collective and DIY gallery Babycastles which has reinvented the arcade as a social space for independent video game culture.
+Lauren is also a partner at the School For Poetic Computation.

 ## RELATED

 - [Computing and Stories Summit](http://sfpc.io/classes/computingandstories/), 2017